Distance Education Policies

 UPPS 04.01.01 Security of Texas State Information Resources

 UPPS 04.01.01 describes how all members of the university community, regardless of position or role, share responsibility for protecting the university’s information resources against accidental or unauthorized disclosure, contamination, modification, or destruction and for assuring the confidentiality, authenticity, utility, integrity, and availability of university information.

 UPPS 04.01.07 establishes policies and procedures for the appropriate use of information resources in order to achieve university-wide compliance with applicable statutes, regulations, and mandates, establish prudent and acceptable practices regarding the use of information resources and educate individuals about the responsibilities they assume when using Texas State’s information resources

 Academic Affairs Policy and Procedure Statements

 The primary responsibility for the development and implementation of courses at Texas State rests with the faculty member who is teaching the course, as PPS 2.16, discussed below, affirms.
-Texas State supports the use of TRACS course sites for all courses, including those categorized as fully online or hybrid.
-It is the faculty member’s responsibility to populate the TRACS site with course documents, resources, discussion boards, grading criteria, and other features.
+Texas State supports the use of TRACS (until 2021) and Canvas course sites for all courses, including those categorized as fully online or hybrid.
+It is the faculty member’s responsibility to populate the TRACS or Canvas site with course documents, resources, discussion boards, grading criteria, and other features.
 Direct instruction is often implemented via on-campus meetings, instructor-led asynchronous or synchronous online learning activities, computer-assisted lectures, and lessons, multimedia interaction, discussions, and/or engagement for exams/quizzes/assessments as documented in the course syllabus.
 All online and hybrid courses are reviewed for nationally accepted standards for online learning via the Best Practices Checklist discussed below.